ma2701/space-invaders/README.md

 3) implement different invader types with different points              -- ALMOST DONE

-4) display "game over" when game is over                                -- ALMOST DONE
+4) display "game over" when game is over                                -- DONE

 5) implement mystery invader in red with surprise point assigned to it.